zreyn/nfl/readme.md

 The 'Play' column is the target value consisting of 3 labels: {RUN, PASS, KICK}

-The data contains a total of 115,124 offensive plays.
+The data contains a total of 134,998 offensive plays run from 2013 - Wk 10 2016.

 ### Modeling